g-ongenae/assert-or-boom/doc/or/orUnorderedCollection.md

 # orUnorderedCollection

-Throw a Boom.Unordered Collection if the previous assertions where false.
+Throw a Boom.Unordered Collection if the previous assertions were false.

 ## Skeleton